 GUIDE FOR AUTHORS

-The UBA Editorial Board will considered publication of original works on topical issues of bioorganic chemistry, medical chemistry, organic chemistry and other related disciplines.
+The UBA Editorial Board will consider original publications on current topics in bioorganic chemistry, medicinal chemistry, organic chemistry and other related disciplines.

 COVER LETTER AND COPYRIGHT

-The authors should submit the following documents with the manuscript: (1) Cover letter; (2) Copyright transfer agreement, signed by all authors to transfer the copyright to the journal (scanned copy).
-The license agreement shall be valid only after the article is accepted for publication, after which no part of the publication may be used for commercial purposes without the permission of the publisher
+The following documents should be submitted by the authors with the manuscript: (1) Cover letter; (2) Copyright transfer agreement, signed by all authors to transfer the copyright to the journal (scanned copy).
+The license agreement shall be valid only after the article is accepted for publication, after which no part of the publication may be used for commercial purposes without the permission of the publisher.

 Please, use the UBA Template to create you manuscripts: